yochiyochirb/vimrc/README.md

 - `<Leader>ub` : to "unite" buffers
 - `<Leader>ufp` : to "unite" find files in the project (e.g. for files in git repository)
 - `<Leader>ugp` : to "unite" grep files in the project (e.g. from files in git repository)
+  - ag will be used as grep source if available

 For more information, visit https://github.com/Shougo/unite.vim or `:help unite`.